 - organ and tissue injury

-Some conditions that may cause an elevated hs-CRP level include:
+Some conditions and factors that may cause an elevated hs-CRP level include:

-The symptoms of elevated CRP levels depend entirely on the underlying condition that is causing them.
+The symptoms of elevated CRP levels depend on the underlying condition that is causing them.

 - unexplained exhaustion